piersrueb/gridCalc/readme.md

 ## Grid Calc Sass

-Your standard SASS grid template that allows you define your grid column total and specify your gutter width as a pixel value.
+Standard SASS grid layout template that allows you define the number of grid columns you require and specify your gutter width as a pixel value.

 ### Usage

 Simply setup you columns and make sure their class numbers add up to the col total defined in your SASS variables.
-In this case 12.
+The default is 12.

 ``` html